Maab-Ibrahim/AutomatedDialectalCorporaCollectionTool/README.md

 #Obtain Twitter API Credentials From
 https://developer.twitter.com/en/apply-for-access.html

-Update the file XXXXX in credentials.py
+Update the 'All' XXXXX in file credentials.py

 NOW YOU ARE READY